s-j-pearce/Application-Program-Interfaces/README.md

 The most commonly used data format is JSON or XML.
 Usually the service will offer a choice where the client can request one or the other.
 This process is usually done by including "json" or "xml" in the URL path or in a URL parameter.

+A REST service might publish a WADL document describing the resources it has available as well as the method it will accept in order to access those resources.
 #### Library-based API's

 #### Class-based API's (Object orientated) - a special type of library-based API